Taeyang talks his first solo single in six years, ‘Vibe’ featuring Jimin, and what’s next: “There will be an album in the future”

 And at the end of the day, what does Taeyang consider a ‘vibe’?

-“I think people picture me going to parties, dancing, or making music and jamming out.
+“I think people picture [vibing as] going to parties, dancing, or making music and jamming out.
 But actually my true ‘vibe’ doesn’t come from any of that, but from my everyday life.
 When I look out a window, bask in nature while hearing the trees whispering through the wind, or when I see a sky and it’s a beautiful sunset, I feel calm, relaxed.
 And to me that’s what a vibe is.
 And my true happiness comes from my child.
 My baby.
 When he laughs, it just brings me ultimate joy.”